-Deploy User-Specific Client Certificates for Authentication
+Deploy User-Specific Client Certificates

 To authenticate individual users, you must issue a unique client certificate to each GlobalProtect user and deploy the client certificate to the endpoints prior to enabling GlobalProtect.
 To automate the generation and deployment of user-specific client certificates, you can configure your GlobalProtect portal to act as a Simple Certificate Enrollment Protocol (SCEP) client to a SCEP server in your enterprise PKI.